 1. Logan Square

-To start off our Chicago neighborhood guide, let’s talk about Logan Square.
+To start off our guide to the coolest neighborhoods in Chicago, let’s talk about Logan Square.
 If your idea of a perfect Saturday involves an oat milk latte, some incredible vintage thrift shopping, and a night that ends in craft cocktails and dancing, you should make your way over to Logan Square, one of the many cool neighborhoods in Chicago.

 2. Andersonville

-Situated in west Edgewater, this community may feel pretty far from the buzz of downtown if you’re looking at a map of Chicago neighborhoods.
-It’s closer to suburbs like Evanston than it is to Millennium Park, after all.
+Situated in west Edgewater, this community may feel pretty far from the buzz of downtown if you’re looking at a map of Chicago’s nice neighborhoods.
+It’s closer to suburbs like Evanston than it is to Millennium Park, after all — which for some, makes it one of the best neighborhoods in Chicago for young adults looking for cheaper housing.
 But take an amble down Clark Street, the area’s main drag, and you’ll find plenty of reasons to make this North Side community your home.
 You can tour the Swedish American Museum, for instance, and pay homage to the Swedish immigrants who settled in Andersonville in the 1800s.

 If you’re looking for neighborhoods in downtown Chicago, you can’t miss The Loop, best known for iconic scenes such as Millennium Park (with the recognizable mirrored Bean) and the Chicago Riverwalk.